Jass91/git-issuer/README.md

 # git-issuer
 Just a small tool to get and create issues on github.

-You just need an instance of GitIssuer: var gitIssuer = new GitIssuer(gitUser, gitPassword, gitRepName, gitRepOwner);
+You just need an instance of GitIssuer:<br>
+var gitIssuer = new GitIssuer(gitUser, gitPassword, gitRepName, gitRepOwner);

 // to filter the result